anirbansingha/Java-Miscrosoft-SQL-Database/README.md

 # Authentication-Error.
  Copy the auth dll from the Microsoft JDBC Driver in your project folder.
 # Port used by SQL server.
- SQL Server Configuration Manager and check TCP port
+In SQL Server Configuration Manager and check TCP port